-A pack of 20 cigarettes has risen to between $26-$32 in 2019 depending on the brand of choice.
-With 10% annual tax increases set in law, smokers can expect that they will soon be paying upwards of $35-$40 per pack or almost $2 for each cigarette.
-A ‘pack a day’ smoker will be out $200+ per week, a cost that is very likely higher than all their groceries for the week combined.
+A pack of 20 cigarettes has risen to between $29-$38 in 2021 depending on the brand of choice.
+Even with the mitigated price increase of 2021 when compared to previous years, a ‘pack a day’ smoker will still be out $200+ per week, a cost that is very likely higher than all their groceries for the week combined.

 Unfortunately, that’s not all a cigarette habit can cost.
 If you’re a smoker and you have personal risk insurance in the form of life, trauma, total permanent disablement, income protection or health/medical insurance, you’re paying a lot more in premiums than non-smokers are.
 This is because as a smoker, you are more likely to develop serious health conditions and thus, you pose a much higher risk to the insurer.
 How much more will a smoker pay?
 In some cases it can be up to double the amount for a non smoker of the same age.